Orleans County, New York: Government and politics

 Starting in 1824, the county government was run by a board of supervisors, consisting of elected supervisors from each township in Orleans County.
 This geographic representation meant that the residents of more urbanized areas were underrepresented on the board.

 In 1980, the state and county established a seven-member elected legislature to replace the board of supervisors.
 Representatives are elected from single-member districts roughly equal in population.
 It is headed by a chairman.

 Orleans County is heavily Republican.
 It has voted Republican in every presidential election since the party's founding in 1856, except for one, 1964.
-It also voted Whig in every election from 1828 until 1852.
+It also voted Whig in every presidential election from 1828 until 1852.